pingcap/docs-cn/tiflash/tiflash-configuration.md

     # key_path = "/path/to/tiflash-server-key.pem"

     ## New in v5.0.
 This configuration item enables or disables log redaction.
 If the configuration value
-    ## is set to `true`, all user data in the log will be replaced by `?`.
+    ## is set to true, all user data in the log will be replaced by ?.
-    ## Note that you also need to set `security.redact-info-log` for tiflash-learner's logging in tiflash-learner.toml.
+    ## Note that you also need to set security.redact-info-log for tiflash-learner's logging in tiflash-learner.toml.
     # redact_info_log = false
 ```